 - Cut the carrots, zucchini and summer squash in half lengthwise and then into thin slices on a mandolin or with the slicing blade on a food processor.

 - In a large skillet or sauté pan heat butter or coconut oil.
-Add the minced garlic and stir until fragrant then add the sliced vegetables and season with ¼ tsp of salt and all the pepper.
+Add the garlic and stir until fragrant then add the sliced vegetables and season with ¼ tsp of salt and all the pepper.

 - Cook over medium-low heat, stirring occasionally, until softened, about 8 to 10 minutes.